Q: Do certain foods cause asthma symptoms to flare up? Are there any foods to avoid?

 Neeta Ogden, MD: Research studies do not directly link specific foods to asthma flares – however, there are some important dietary considerations to keep in mind if you have asthma.

-1) Eat a healthy diet that includes the following:
+1) Eat a healthy diet:

 - Vitamin D – people with asthma and allergies have been found to have low vitamin D levels.
 Check your vitamin D level and then maintain normal levels, through both a dietary supplement and getting extra sunshine.
 This may help keep asthma symptoms at bay.